 Would you like to live on a houseboat?
 Yeah, me too!
 There is something so romantic about a home that floats on water.
 Wake up to ducks and herons outside your bedroom window, take a morning kayak on a glassy lake, then hop on the metro to work!
 Houseboat communities that are in urban areas give you the best of both worlds.

 Sure, being on a quiet lake or river out in the countryside would be nice.
 But the hustle and bustle of the city can be fun too, and maybe you need to be close to an urban area for your job.
+Luckily there are many cities that have floating homes.

-10 Urban Places to Live on a Houseboat
+10 Cities to Live on a Houseboat

 Check out these 10 houseboat communities that are in or near cities.
+Maybe one of them is near you!

 When you hear the word houseboat you probably think of Amsterdam, and for good reason.
 There are more than 2,000 houseboats along the waterways of the city.
 In the mid-20th century these floating homes came into use due to lack of affordable housing.
 Unused cargo ships were converted into affordable living spaces and docked along the canals, avoiding rent and taxes.
 Nowadays however, houseboats are seen as charming and desirable places to stay, and the houseboats are often more expensive than homes on land.
 Did you know that the houseboats in Amsterdam used to flush their wastewater directly into the canals?
 This is no longer the case and all houseboats are now connected to the city’s sewer systems.